 - protection of public rights of access.

-The legal framework around common land is complex.
-More detailed information is readily available elsewhere.
+The legal framework around common land is intricate, but detailed information is readily available elsewhere .

-We celebrate the special status of The Heath as common land and are reassured by the special protection it is afforded.
-It should ensure that The Heath remains a space that the community can continue to enjoy into the future.
+We celebrate the special status of The Heath as common land and are reassured by the special protection it provides.
+It ensures that The Heath will remain a space that the community can enjoy for years to come.

 For example, rights of estover (timber), turbage (turf), herbage (grazing) and the right to dig sand and clay, documented in 1734.